top of page

 My first thought was, "I didn’t copy this writing from anywhere!
 I wrote it myself!"

 That’s when it clicked.
 I wanted to be a copywriter!
-The paid kind though... because writing for free wasn't going to cover our bills.
+The paid kind though... because writing for free wasn't going to pay any bills.

 Copywriting was my non-clinical path into a career with flexibility, creativity, and increased income potential.